AleandroPresta/django-notes/README.md

 ```

 ### New project
-To create a new project inside the veng we type:
+To create a new project inside the venv we type:
 ```shell
 django-admin startproject <name_project>
 ```